uw-cryo/coincident/README.md

 <!-- prettier-ignore-end -->

 Identify, curate, process and distribute coincident datasets contained within select archives across a range of representative terrain and landcover types.
-Such datasets are indended to be used by the NASA STV community for calibration/validation, fusion algorithm development, and disciplin-specific scientific analysis.
+Such datasets are intended to be used by the NASA STV community for calibration/validation, fusion algorithm development, and discipline-specific scientific analysis.

 **This tool is under active development, there are no stable releases yet! **